 Paleo Diet Plan Guide

 Looking for a resource on the Paleo diet for beginners?
 Look no further.
-In this comprehensive Paleo diet plan guide, you’ll find some quick tips for maximizing your success on the Paleo diet, which Paleo diet foods you should include or avoid on the plan, and some tasty recipes to get you started.
+In this Paleo diet plan beginner’s guide, you’ll find more on the Paleo diet basics, some quick tips for maximizing your success on the Paleo diet, which Paleo diet foods you should include or avoid on the plan, and some tasty recipes to get you started.

 - Trying a 30-day Paleo meal plan can help you decide if the Paleo diet is right for you and if it can help you achieve your goals — whether that includes weight loss, increased energy or simply overall better health.

-- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your diet.
+- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your meals and can help you take full advantage of the potential benefits of Paleo diet.

 - It can be easy to load your diet up with fried bacon and butter and still be technically following a Paleo diet plan.
 However, to get the most from the Paleo diet, opt for lots of fruits and vegetables, unprocessed meat, poultry and seafood, and heart-healthy fats, along with a few servings of seafood per week.